margaryan1227/health-tracker-api/README.md

 * PostgreSQL  14 or Later

 ## Running the app with Docker
-### Check .env file and specify port that not in use on you machine now.
+### Check .env file and specify port that not in use on your machine now.
 Edit Dockerfile nad docker-compose.yml too.
 ```bash
 # For Ubuntu Linux Docker Compose version from sources
 sudo docker compose up --build